 “International buyers are the driving force of sales in the region, with the British accounting for up to one in four prime residential purchases.
 Russians living in France as always prefer the Côte d'Azur,” she says.
 “In Cannes, Nice and Antibes, the local market offers great rental potential at any season and, historically, values are lower there than in a more bourgeois Saint-Jean-Cap-Ferrat.”

 Importantly, the economy of the Riviera has the potential to drive the strength of the property market in future.
 Tourism accounts for around a fifth of the region’s GDP.
-With 13 million passengers a year, Nice is France’s second busiest airport7.
+With 13 million passengers a year, Nice is France’s second busiest airport.
 It has recently undergone significant expansion, including a new runway for private jets.

 Jad Bardawil, Head of EMEA Banking and Credit Distribution for Barclays Private Bank, says: “Nice Côte d’Azur Airport is becoming an appealing alternative to major hubs, attracting investment in the local economy.”